 In graduate school at Stanford, I graded papers for Wallace Stegner's American fiction course and began editing professors' books and papers (who knew one could get paid for this?).
 I loved the seminar I took with Irving Howe on The Idea of the Modern, and invited Irving and the seminar participants out to my tiny cottage in the country for an end-of-semester party.

 Graduate school (especially eighteenth-century literature) was NOT my thing, so after two years I accepted a free ride to New York City in a single-engine plane, thinking I'd lead the life of Holly Golightly.

 Fawcett, a mass market paperback publisher, hired me to edit its Premier line, books geared to the high school and college market.
-During my four years there, Premier published about half originals (especially documentary histories and literary anthologies) and half reprints.
+During my four years there, the Premier line published about half originals (especially documentary histories and literary anthologies) and half reprints.
 I was a one-woman editorial department, and loved it.
 Much to my surprise, and his, I inherited from the previous editor a series of literary anthologies for which Irving Howe was General Editor.
 Having been dazzled by his lectures at Stanford, I was thrilled to work with him.

 Publishing never paid well, so when my daughter was born I went freelance, adding writing to my repertoire because it was more interesting (especially the interviews) and paid better.
 I began by writing food and feature stories for New York magazine and when I left New York for Washington DC supported my stay-at-home Mom position by doing a lot of freelance features for the Washington Post and other publications.

 Once launched as an independent writer-editor, I never turned back.
 But I learned that although I might do some projects for love alone, I needed a base in projects that would pay the mortgage.
 Freelancing for the Post did not provide a real living (and does so even less now that their freelance rates have plummeted).